ggcarvalho/ggcarvalho.github.io/content/posts/imageproc.md

 ## Conclusion
 ---

 Congratulations!
 You have built your first image processing toolbox!
-Although we have a Pythonic way here and there, the concepts are there so you can implement them in any other language.
+Although we have used a Pythonic way to implement things here and there, you can use the concepts outlined here to implement everything in any other language.

-Now, I hope, you know how to implement these tools yourself and can use them in your application.
+Now that you know how to implement these tools yourself you can use them in your application.
 Be creative, combine and tweak these tools to your liking.
 I know you will find many use cases for it!
-For instance, I have been using some of these implementations for <em>data augmentation</em> purposes in Machine Learning, since they are fairly easy to implement on the fly and prevent you to store several additional images on your computer.
+For instance, I have been using some of these implementations for data augmentation purposes in Machine Learning, since they are fairly easy to implement on the fly and prevent you to store several additional images on your computer.

 Good Luck!